henriquebego37/henriquebego37/README.md

 ## 👨‍💻 About Me

-When I’m not coding, I’m probably tweaking old PCs, learning about hardware or restoring my Monza 1988 😄
+When I’m not coding, I’m probably tweaking old PCs, learning about hardware or restoring my Chevrolet Monza 1988 😄

 ## 🚀 What I'm up to